 - Appreciation in market value over the long term

 Cash flow property is rental real estate that generates a higher level of cash returns than comparable property, and usually a lower level of appreciation.

 Why Cash Flow is Important

 In a way, investing in cash flow property is similar to owning dividend-paying stock.
-Except with cash flow real estate, the returns are much, much greater.
 The higher the level of net cash flow you receive, the more money you’ll have to reinvest and the faster you’ll be able to pay off the mortgage and diversify your real estate portfolio.

 Net cash flow is also used in various other real estate investment calculations such as: